 2. What was your career path prior to attending Heritage?

 After I graduated high school, I traveled abroad and lived in London for a couple of years.
 I was exposed to works of art and buildings that would impact me for the rest of my life.
-When I returned to the US, I visited Minneapolis, MN and it was there that I walked into my first Urban Outfitters.
+When I returned to the US, I visited Minneapolis, MN, and it was there that I walked into my first Urban Outfitters.
 I quickly moved to Minneapolis and applied to work there.
-It was the first place I applied and it was the first job I got.
+It was the first place I applied and the first job I got.
 I started as a salesperson but quickly worked my way into merchandising and building for them.

-In 1994 I moved to Portland, OR to help open the first Urban Outfitters on NW 23rd.
-At the time, Urban Outfitters was not a “cookie cutter” corporation.
+In 1994 I moved to Portland, OR, to help open the first Urban Outfitters on NW 23rd.
+At the time, Urban Outfitters was not a “cookie-cutter” corporation.
 The merchandisers sourced all the materials and built the displays used to house the clothing.
 We would drive around and look for alternative ways to use “found” objects to work with and create visuals for the customer.

 3. Why did you decide to pursue Interior Design as your career?